prb/pips-solver/strategy.md

 ### LessThan Invariants
 For a `LessThan` constraint, the target sum must not be less than the value of the least pips, i.e., `0`.
 For example, the constraint `LessThan(0,_)` is not permitted.

-For a `LessThan` constraint, the target sum must also be strictly less than the largest Pips (i.e., `6`) multiplied by the number of points in the constraint.
-For example, the constraint `LessThan(18,_)` is not permitted for a constraint with `3` points.

 ### Exactly Invariants
 For an `Exactly` constraint, the target sum must not be larger than the number of points in the constraint multiplied by the value of the largest possible pips, i.e., `6`.
 For example, the constraint `Exactly(19,_)` is not permitted for a constraint with `3` points.
 The constraint `Exactly(0,_)` would permitted for a constraint with `3` points.